 The Ontario government’s throne speech pledge of a five per cent increase in Ontario Disability Support Program (ODSP) payments is promising, but more needs to be done.
 The increase will bring in an additional $58 a month for ODSP recipients, with annual increases based on inflation.
 ODSP rates have been frozen since 2018, with a single person eligible to receive up to $1,169 a month.
 While the hike is a step in the right direction, it fails to meet the fast-rising cost of living.
 In our recent open letter to Premier Doug Ford, we joined United Ways from across the province to ask that ODSP payments reflect livable levels so that people with disabilities are not forced to live in poverty.
 Roughly 500,000 individuals or families count on ODSP for part or all of their income.
 At United Way, we believe everyone has the right to live with dignity and respect, and we call on the province to help make this possible.

 Opportunity: Launch an employment social enterprise

 United Way’s Toronto Enterprise Fund is looking for organizations and entrepreneurs interested in developing their own employment social enterprise (ESE).
 ESEs are businesses that create training and employment opportunities for people facing systemic barriers to entry into the mainstream labour market.
-If you’re interested in launching your own ESE, or know someone who is, apply for the ESE Idea Accelerator, a series of eight virtual workshops that will help you develop your idea.
+If you’re interested in launching your own ESE, or know someone who is, apply for the Sign up for the ESE 101 webinar on August 25 to get started., a series of eight virtual workshops that will help you develop your idea.
 Graduates of the program may apply for a Catalyzing Grant of up to $7,500 to create a feasibility study and business plan.
-Sign up for the ESE 101 webinar on August 25 to get started.

 Opportunity: Join us for a talk about welcoming refugees to the GTA